Troubleshooting

 Possible Reason: Malicious Software

-Malicious software can hook up to the system events in a similar manner to anti-virus software.
+Malicious software can hook into system events in a similar manner to anti-virus software.
 These are often poorly written and may tamper with the operating system’s stability.

 Ask your user to perform a system scan using Malwarebytes free scanner.